mcrumm/puppet-hhvm/README.md

 Usage:
 ======

-The module by default will compile HipHop VM from source.
+The module by default will install HipHop VM from a package.

-Puppet will most likely time out but the compilation will continue in the background.

 class { "hhvm": }

-To use a package instead (from dl.hhvm.com repo):
+To use a nightly instead:

 class { "hhvm":
-	compile_from_source => false,
+	use_nightly => true
 }

+To compile from source instead:

+class { "hhvm":
+	compile_from_source => true,
+}

+Puppet will most likely time out but the compilation will continue in the background.

 Additional options are supported, take a look at init.pp: